2026 Grazing Expo

 • Finger foods and other snacks during breaks on both Friday and Saturday

-Should you choose to book a room at the Billings Hotel and Convention Center, you will also receive complimentary breakfast on Friday and Saturday.
+Should you choose to book a room at the Billings Hotel and Convention Center, you will also receive complimentary breakfast on Friday, Saturday, and Sunday.
 Lunch is not included.

 • A room block has been created on-site at the Billings Hotel and Convention Center for $115/night, including continental breakfast.